 Biography: Yeardley Smith is one of those actresses whose voice and presence are so distinctive that with luck and talent they can work forever peppering up scenes, playing solid supporting roles and bouncing from medium to medium, always a pleasure for the audience to see.
 Short, moon-faced and possessing a voice that sounds as if a little girl has been eating ice cubes, Smith garnered fame as Lisa, Bart's younger sister, on The Simpsons, a role she first created when the cartoon family appeared as animated segments on "The Tracey Ullman Show."
 Along with five other cast members, she received a 1992 Emmy Award for her voice-over performance.

 Smith began her career at the Arena Stage in Washington, DC, and by 1984, was appearing in the Broadway production of Tom Stoppard's award-winning "The Real Thing."
 That same year, she made her TV debut in ABC's "Mom's On Strike" and soon began appearing on other shows, including several episodes of the syndicated "The New Gidget".
 On the big screen, Smith played a friend's kid sister who joins Helen Slater and Christian Slater in a crime spree in "The Legend of Billie Jean."
 She was a rival debate team member attempting to top Kirk Cameron and Jamie Gertz in 1989's "Listen to Me" and had one particularly memorable scene in "City Slickers" as a supermarket check-out clerk.
 Smith also lent her vivacious presence before the camera as office assistant Louise Fitzer on the sitcom "Herman's Head" (Fox, 1991-94) and also co-starred in "Toys" and "Just Write."
-Look for her in 2010's "High School" starring Colin Hanks, Adrien Brody, and Michael Chiklis. |
+In 2010, Yeardley starred alongside Colin Hanks, Adrien Brody, and Michael Chiklis in "High School." |

 Filmography: [ Actress ]

-Biography: Russi has voiced characters in many Saturday morning cartoon shows, including "The Smurfs," "Muppet Babies," "My Little Pony," and "DuckTales."
-Her voice has also shown up in movies, such as "Babe" and "A Bug's Life."
-Her husband is Wayne Allwine, who has been the voice of Disney's Mickey Mouse since 1983 (pictured with Russi).
-Coincidentally enough, Russi Taylor is the current voice of Minnie Mouse. |
+Biography: Russi voiced characters in many Saturday morning cartoon shows, such as "The Smurfs," "Muppet Babies," "My Little Pony," and "DuckTales."
+Her voice also showed up in multiple movies, such as "Babe" and "A Bug's Life."
+Her husband was Wayne Allwine (pictured with Russi), who was the voice of Disney's Mickey Mouse from 1977 until his death in 2009.
+Coincidentally enough, Russi voiced Minnie Mouse from 1986 until her death in 2019.
+We will miss you, Russi & Wayne! |

 |